Office of Transfer Student Services

 Transferring Credit to UALR

-Credit can be transferred to UALR in a variety of ways.
-Some involve earning credit before enrolling at UALR (matriculating) and some afterwards.
-UALR does not accept the following types of credits:
+Credit can be transferred to UALR in a variety of ways, but please be aware that UALR does not accept the following types of credits:

-- Courses from institutions of higher learning which do not have accredited or candidacy status in a regional accrediting association (See section on Transferring Credit Before Matriculation for details)
+- Courses from post-secondary institutions which do not have accredited or candidacy status in a regional accrediting association.
+(See Accreditation Requirements for details.)

 Transferring Core or General Education Courses

-As a public, state institution, UALR participates in the State Minimum Core Curriculum, which allows students to transfer up to 35 hours of general education or core courses among Arkansas institutions.
+As a public institution, UALR participates in the Arkansas State Minimum Core Curriculum agreement, which allows students to transfer up to 35 hours of general education core courses among Arkansas institutions.
 Students transferring to or from UALR and another publicly supported Arkansas college or university are encouraged to check with their advisors and the Office of Transfer Student Services to assure proper transfer of core or general education courses.

-The Arkansas Course Transfer System (ACTS) contains information about the transferability of lower level (freshman and sophomore) courses within Arkansas public colleges and universities.
-Students are guaranteed the transfer of applicable credits indicated in ACTS and equitable treatment in the application of credits for admissions and degree requirements.
+UALR also participates in the Arkansas Course Transfer System (ACTS) maintained by the Arkansas Dept. of Higher Education.
+ACTS contains information about the transferability of courses within Arkansas public colleges and universities.
+Students are guaranteed the transfer of applicable credits and equitable treatment in the application of credits for admissions and degree requirements.
 Students may complete specified General Education courses anywhere in the public system as well as many courses in the degree/major that have been pre-identified for transfer.

 Transferring Associate Degrees